kkirchheim/pytorch-ood/doc/index.rst

 Out-of-Distribution ToolKit
 #############################

-Implementation of methods and helper functions for Out-of-Distribution Detection, Open Set Recognition, and related tasks.
+Implementation of methods and helper functions for Out-of-Distribution Detection, Open Set Recognition, Anomaly Detection, Novelty Detection, and and related tasks.
+Based on PyTorch.

-This documentation provides provides a user guide with general information on the underlying assumptions, as well as a structured API documentation to aid implementation.
+This documentation provides a user guide with general information on the assumptions, nomenclature, as well as a structured API documentation to aid implementation.

 .. toctree::
    :maxdepth: 5